 - 25 g/ 0.9 oz fresh yeast or 2 ½ teaspoons active dry yeast

-Start in the evening, 12 hours before you want to bake the rolls.
+- Start in the evening, 12 hours before you want to bake the yeast rolls.

-Give the dough to a bowl and cover well.
+- Place the dough in a bowl and cover well.
 If the bowl doesn't have a lid, cover it well with cling film.

-Preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
-Line a baking tray with baking paper.
+- The next morning preheat the oven to 220 degrees Celsius/ 430 degrees Fahrenheit.
+Line a baking tray with parchment paper.